soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 ---

+We all know diffusion models like DALL-E and Stable Diffusion for their ability to generate stunning images by iteratively removing noise.
+But what if we applied that exact same principle to robotic control?
+Diffusion Policy is a groundbreaking approach to **visuomotor manipulation** that adapts the DDPM architecture to solve imitation learning.
+Instead of converting a latent vector into an image, it learns to denoise a random sequence into a highly accurate "action chunk"—a trajectory of 7-DoF end-effector poses.
+By conditioning this denoising process on camera observations rather than text prompts, Diffusion Policy gracefully handles the multi-modal, non-Markovian nature of real-world physics.
+In this post, we’ll take a step back to review the fundamentals of DDPMs and Imitation Learning, and then connect the dots to see how Score-Based modeling gives Diffusion Policy its edge.

-The problem statement Diffusion Policy solves is Visuomotor manipulation, means a imitation learning policy that uses Diffusion Process that performs manipulation tasks given only the camera frames and its current joint state as input, and predicts a set of action chunks as output.
+The problem statement Diffusion Policy solves is **Visuomotor Manipulation**, means a imitation learning policy that uses Diffusion Process that performs manipulation tasks given only the **camera frames** and its **current joint state** as input, and predicts a set of action chunks as output.
 Here “an action chunk” means 7 DoF EEF pose ($\text{[x, y, z, roll, pitch, yaw, gripper]}$).
 The model predicts a set of $n$ (say $n$=16) actions, meaning that if there are 16 future time steps, the end-effector of the manipulator needs to follow a sequence of poses/action chunks to reach the goal position.

 <div style="text-align: center;">
     <img src="../assets/img/diffusion_policy_blog-Page-1.drawio.png">